Palau Owl - Pyrroglaux podarginus

 Voice: The song of the male is a series of clear single notes at intervals of almost 1 second - kwuk kwuk...
 Notes may vary in length and quality, sometimes softer, sometimes harder.
 When excited, the intervals become shorter and the call eventually disyllabic, then usually returning to single notes which fade away - kwuk-kwuk... kwuk-kwuk... kwugook kwugook... kwuk kwuk.
 The song of the female is similar but higher in pitch.

 Hunting & Food: The Palau Scops Owl feeds on insects and other arthropods, as well as earthworms.

 Breeding: Little known.
 Pairs remain together throughout the year, but breeding season is February-March.
 Both male and female will duet during courtship.
 Nests are in hollow trees or tree holes.
-Clutch size is 3-4 eggs, averaging 34.3 x 31.7mm.
+Usually 1 egg is laid, average size is 34.3 x 31.7mm.

-Habitat: Mangroves, rainforest and villages in the lowlands.
+Habitat: Rainforest and villages in the lowlands.
 Apparently common around villages on Koror island at night.

-Distribution: Palau Islands - reported from the islands of Babelthuap (Babeldoab), Koror, Urukthabel (Ngeruktabel), Peleliu and Angaur.
+Distribution: Palau Islands - reported from the islands of Babelthuap (Babeldoab), Koror, Urukthapel (Ngeruktabel), Ulong, Peleliu and Angaur.